dothkalo/Odin-Project-Etch-a-Sketck/README.md

 A modern browser-based Etch A Sketch that dynamically creates a responsive drawing grid.
 Features include:

-Adjustable grid size with perfect fit inside the container
+-Adjustable grid size with perfect fit inside the container

-Color change on hover for interactive drawing
+-Color change on hover for interactive drawing

-Responsive design using Flexbox
+-Responsive design using Flexbox

-Elegant corporate-style footer
+-Elegant corporate-style footer

 Built with HTML, CSS, and JavaScript.